 We commonly shorten the decimal places of pi to 3.14, so it makes sense that we celebrate Pi Day on March 14th.

 One of my favorite things about this annual celebration is that it’s a wonderful opportunity to have some fun with math.
+Especially if you can sneak in some real life math projects for middle school.

 WHAT IS PI?